Fly Fishing For Trout: 39 Tips For More Trout

 An angler indicator nymphing in fast water with a high rod tip position for better control.

-Indicator nymphing is the most common method of nymph fishing in North America and it has been for over 30 years.
+Indicator nymphing is the most common method of nymph fishing in North America, and it has been for over 30 years.

-Indicator nymphing works best in larger deeper rivers, or on smaller streams that have deeper spots over three feet deep.
+Indicator nymphing works best in larger, deeper rivers, or on smaller streams that have deeper spots that are over three feet deep.
+Nymph fishing also works well in slower water spots.

 5. Learn Euro Nymphing